epicdistraction/Subsonic-DB-Migration-Tool/README.md

 Subsonic Database Migration Tool
 =================================

 Java tool to migrate a Subsonic database from HSQLDB1.8 to MySQL.
+To migrate HSQL 2.0, please use: https://github.com/pddenhar/Subsonic-DB-Migration-Tool

 This tool is currently updated to migrate only the users from libresonic 6.x, 6.1, 6.2 to Airsonic, and may not work on other versions.